 1. Provide Clear Pricing

-There are too parts to this problem.
-First, total price, which includes taxes, can sometimes appear too high.
+There are two parts to this problem.
+First, the total price, which includes taxes, can sometimes appear too high.
 Add to that the extras and suddenly a dream holiday becomes something to think about for most users.

 Experts recommend providing a breakdown of pricing – taxes, add-ons, etc. when showing your rates at the start of the booking process.
 Leverage STAAH’s Package Display feature to emphasize price break-down.